samparkewolfe/Sound_Control/README.md

     * Automatically name files and subdirectories.
     * Divide stuff up with sample content.

 * Undo button for last recording sessions.
+(Done)
+	* Needs proper testing.
     * Bring in notion of “classes” or number of recording sessions in the training data.
     * Tell the user how many “classes” or number of recording sessions are in a file.